joeky888/dotfile/Software/Software.md

 * GUI but command line also available for shell scripting
 * Responsive UI design for all device
 * Proxy setting
+* Create a poll or predefined option for asking user experience, not just give them a piece of blank paper